ralegionc/Scraping-Loading-and-Analysing-House-Property-Data/README.md

 We will then convert polish titles to english using google sheets and google apis.
 Go to google developer console, create a project and then search for google drive api and google sheets api and enable it. we will then download the keys as a json file.
 We will then open the translate otodom python file, put the location of the json file and the google developer email.

-Then put the csv into snowflake again.
+Then put the csv into snowflake again and perform various queries